Gibson Les Paul Custom: History

 In mid-1957, Gibson began to equip the Les Paul Custom with the new PAF (Patent Applied For) pickup designed by Seth Lover.
 Most Customs have three PAFs, though there are a small number that have the traditional two-pickup configuration.
 By 1958, Gibson had replaced the Kluson tuners with Grover Rotomatics.
 It is this configuration that remained until the guitar was discontinued in 1960, replaced by the new double cutaway body Les Paul model.
 There are a small number of 1961 Les Paul Customs that were made with the single cutaway body before the transition to the new, SG-style body was complete.

 The Les Paul Custom remained a double cutaway model until 1963, when Les Paul's endorsement with Gibson ended, and the guitar was subsequently renamed the SG Custom.

 In 1968, Gibson re-introduced the Les Paul Custom as a two-pickup model.
 The headstock angle was changed from 17 to 14 degrees, a wider headstock and a maple top (in lieu of the original 1953–1961 solid-mahogany construction).
 In 1969, Norlin acquired Gibson, and the Les Paul Custom saw many changes in the "Norlin Era".
-The solid-mahogany body was replaced in late 1969 with a "pancake" body (a two piece mahogany body with a thin slice of maple in between), which was discontinued in 1976, however you could still find them as late as 1979.
+The solid-mahogany body was replaced in late 1969 with a "pancake" body (a two piece mahogany body with a thin slice of maple in between), which was discontinued in 1976, however they could still be found as late as 1979.
 The mahogany neck was replaced with a three-piece maple neck in 1975 (discontinued around 1982), a "Made in USA" stamp was added to the back of the headstock, and a volute was added to the back of the neck to strengthen the thinnest part of the neck, just below the headstock (also discontinued in 1982).